simplexspatial/osm4scala/README.md

 Count the number of primitives in a pbf file, with he possibility of filter by primitive type.

-### Counter Parallel unsig Scala Future.traverse [Source](examples/counter-parallel/src/main/scala/com/acervera/osm4scala/examples/counterparallel/CounterParallel.scala).
+### Counter Parallel using Scala Future.traverse [Source](examples/counter-parallel/src/main/scala/com/acervera/osm4scala/examples/counterparallel/CounterParallel.scala).

-Because the library implement different iterator tocbe able to iterate aver block and entities, it is really simple to use it in a parallel way.
+Because the library implements different iterator to be able to iterate over blocks and entities, it is really simple to use it in a parallel way.

 This example show how to process data in parallel, using only Scala Future.traverse

-This is the simple way, but has a big problem: Futures are created parallel but traverse iterate over all blocks and put in memory all in memory.
+This is the simple way, but has a big problem: Futures.traverse create **sequentially** one Future per element in the Iterator and parallel is executing them.
+That means put all block in memory.
-**This is ok if you have enough memory** (16GB is enough to manage all US or Europe) but if you want process the full planet or heavy memory consume process per block, you will need more that that (Check example with AKKA).
+**This is ok if you have enough memory** (16GB is enough to manage all USA or Europe) but if you want process the full planet or heavy memory consume process per block, you will need more than that (Check example with AKKA).

 ~~~scala
   val counter = new AtomicLong()